Total War: Shogun 2

 Starcraft II v1.3.6

-For Starcraft II a major attack during a replay was generously donated by some of the French forum users (thanks!).
-This replay contained a very (very) full-on attack and we measured its framerate at a resolution of 1920*1080 with all graphics settings pushed to a max.
+For Starcraft II a major attack during a replay was generously donated by forum users (thanks!).
+This replay contained a very (very) full-on attack and we measured the framerate at a resolution of 1920*1080 with all graphics settings pushed to a max.

-All the processors were brought to their knees in this test, which is in practice even more extreme than the one used in Shogun 2.
-The Core i7-3960X has a lead of 16.5% over the 990X here but is down very slightly on the 2600K.
+All the processors were brought to their knees in this test which is in practice even more extreme than the one carried out in Shogun 2.
+Starcraft II doesn’t really exploit more than two cores, which explains the slight difference between the i3s and the i5s.
+The AMD FXs were on a par with the Phenom IIs and were outdone by the i3-2100.

 Anno 1404 v1.3